 - fever and other cold or flu-related symptoms

 Depending on the particular medication and disease being treated, NSAIDs are given in a variety of strengths and dosages.
-It can be easily obtained over-the-counter or with a prescription.
-Follow the dosage recommendations and consult your doctor if you have any questions or pre-existing medical issues that you think may be affected by NSAIDs.
+It can be easily with or without a prescription.
+Follow the dosage recommendations and consult your doctor if any complications arises

 NONSTEROIDAL ANTIINFLAMMATORY DRUGS/ANTIPYRETIC-ANALGESICS